 The municipality of Silfiac (Morbihan) will lay in June the first stone of its ecological subdivision, an originality adopted by several Breton municipalities which, to seduce and satisfy newcomers, seek to develop a new life project.

-The municipality located around Rennes plans to build 22 individual houses and 10 rental housing on the ecological model.
-To avoid the "dormitory city" trap, these projects included shared living spaces such as shared kitchen gardens and barbecue pitches, as well as road configurations favoring dead ends to avoid the flow of vehicles.
-The ten or so municipalities in Brittany that have invested in "green housing" also want these homes to be offered at affordable prices, as in Langouet (Ille-et-Vilaine) which offers its first-time buyers zero-rate loans.
-Silfiac town hall declares selling these homes with land for 100.000 euros, prices that remain affordable thanks to funding part of the operation by grants from local authorities and Ademe.
+The town around Rennes plans to build 22 individual houses and 10 rental units on the ecological model.
+To avoid the trap of the “dormitory city”, these projects integrated common living spaces such as shared vegetable gardens and barbecue sites, but also road configurations favoring dead ends to avoid the flow of vehicle traffic.
+The ten Breton municipalities which have invested in "ecological subdivisions" also want these dwellings to remain offered at affordable prices, as in Langouet (Ille-et-Vilaine) which offers its first-time buyers loans at zero interest.
+The town hall of Silfiac thus declares to sell these houses with land for 100.000 euros, prices which remain affordable thanks to the financing of part of the operation by grants from local authorities and Ademe.